mkmark/x4-notes/README.md

 > The greatest improvements in the productive powers of labour, and the greater part of the skill, dexterity, and judgment, with which it is anywhere directed, or applied, seem to have been the effects of the division of labour.
 > \- Adam Smith, An Inquiry Into the Nature and Causes of the Wealth of Nations

+Ironnically the Commonwealth actually suffers from the over divided labour due to the trash logistics.
+Player built super factory complex solves the logistics problem though.

 The downside is that, unlike silicon and ore which will not be consumed when the module is not producing, ice will be consumed to support workfoce continuously.
 It is fair though, as the employees cannot be fired simply because the factory is not working.
 It is not fair that the workforce will not shift themselves to those actual producing modules.